apache/metron-bro-plugin-kafka/docker/README.md

 3. Waits for zookeeper to be available
 4. Runs the kafka container
 5. Waits for kafka to be available
-6. Creates the bro topic
+6. Creates the specified topic
 7. Downloads sample PCAP data
 8. Runs the bro container in the background